 Do you know about the best places to visit in Bangkok for the first-timer? let’s explore

-- Grand Palace – the grand palace is situated at the heart of Bangkok city, bank of Chao Phraya river.
+- Grand Palace – The grand palace is situated at the heart of Bangkok city, bank of Chao Phraya river.
 This palace is a vast complex. this was the former residence king Rama of the Rattanakosin Kingdom.
-It is one of the most popular landmarks in Bangkok.do visit there and get a glimpse of the royal life.
+It is one of the most popular landmarks in Bangkok.
+Do visit there and get a glimpse of the royal life.

 The reclining Buddha represents happiness and offers a calming aura.
 It opens from 8 am to 5 pm.
 You can also enjoy traditional Thai massage in wat pho, which is considered to be the best massage in Thailand.
 Thai massage is accessible till 6 pm. entry fees are free for kids under 4 feet and 100 baht for adults.

 - Wat Arun – Wat Arun is known as the” temple of Dawn”. it is named after the Indian god of dawn Aruna. this temple is located on the west bank of the mighty Chao Phraya river.
 Wat Arun is one of the most elegant temples in Bangkok but it looks more elegant during the sunsets.
 Visitors get amazed by seeing the great architecture of this temple.
 Though it is called the temple of dawn, it looks most beautiful during the sunsets.
 So do not let the nickname fool you.
-It is opened from 8.30 am to 5.30 pm and costs 100 baht per person for the visit.
+It is opened from 8.30 am to 5.30 pm and costs 100 baht per person.

-- Jim Thompson House – the Jim Thompson house is a museum located in central Bangkok, built-in 1959. this is the former house of Jim, an American spy, silk entrepreneur, and art collector. this museum has 6 traditional thai architecture teak wooden buildings.
+- Jim Thompson House – The Jim Thompson House is a museum located in central Bangkok, built-in 1959.
+This is the former house of Jim, an American spy, silk entrepreneur, and art collector. this museum has 6 traditional Thai architecture teak wooden buildings.

-Timing – 9 am to 6 pm, entry fee costs 150 baht for adults above 22 years and 100 baht those aged below 22 years
+Entry fee – It costs 150 baht for adults above 22 years and 100 baht for those who aged below 22 years